 If you already have integrated with an international shipping program, you can choose if you accept International returns.
 Those kinds of returns are trickier to handle and have a higher risk factor, you might want to consult with your shipping program first.

 As most drop shippers use PayPal to collect payments, setting this policy shouldn’t take more than a minute. just add your PayPal account email address and you definitely want to check the ‘require immediate payment’, because you will need that money to fulfill each order straight away.
 This is the core attribute to any dropshipping scheme.

 If you are not aware by now, eBay has decided to part ways with PayPal and gradually introduce Adyen as its main payment processor.
 We covered it in this PayPal Adyen eBay article so you should also check that out.

-So, to conclude, before you hurry to create your policies and send all kinds of product to your potential buyers, make sure to fully understand your source’s methods of shipping and returns, and list only the items that are offering the same terms as you do to your buyers.
+Before you hurry to create your eBay policies and send all kinds of product to your potential buyers, make sure to fully understand your source’s methods of shipping and returns, and list only the items that are offering the same terms as you do to your buyers.

 We would love to hear your thoughts about our content, let us know in the comments below!